rachelalk/Frontend---Giraffe-Support-Ticketing-System/README.md

 - To mark the completion status of people's help requests (waiting, in-progress or done)
 - To collect data on request topics

-This frontend folder serves w9_backend-project-reactive-giraffe and provides user-side functionality for Giraffe Support.
+This frontend folder serves <a href=https://github.com/rachelalk/Backend---Giraffe-Support-Ticketing-System>w9_backend-project-reactive-giraffe</a> and provides user-side functionality for Giraffe Support.

 INSTALLATION INSTRUCTIONS